Milosmithy58/EDIS/edis/README.md

 cp .env.example .env
 ```

 Keys are optional unless you enable the related adapters.
-The defaults (Open-Meteo, UK Police, Webz.io) require a `WEBZIO_TOKEN`.
+Because Webz.io is the default news provider, supply a `WEBZIO_TOKEN` or override `NEWS_PROVIDER` to `gnews`/`newsapi` when you don't have credentials yet.

 | Variable | Description |
 | --- | --- |